A common question I see on Facebook or in writing groups from newbie authors is,

 I don’t think it’s reasonable to reject the vast majority of authors as “out of average”, when theirs is the more common publishing experience.

 I don’t think it’s fair for a group of successful indie authors – the %.000625 – to define the “average experience”, when the truth is a teeny tiny minority of authors is making any money, and for the vast majority of authors, publishing is an expensive hobby.
+That’s often why newbies get frustrated when everything is much harder than they expected.

 However, I’ll concede here that success isn’t always quick: most authors publish, are excited, aren’t happy with their sales, and over the course of several years learn enough about book design and marketing to improve.
 Publishing your first book might be, as it was for me, the first step in a long-term education into the publishing industry… and that’s FINE.